Reserva Tesoro Escondido

-The Tesoro Escondido Reserve together with Jocotoco Foundation protects over 2000 hectares of primary forest in the Chocó lowlands, a global biodiversity hotspot.
-This area is threatened by anthropogenic activities such as timber extraction, monocrops and mining concessions.
+The Tesoro Escondido Reserve protects over 2000 hectares of primary forest in the Chocó lowlands, a global biodiversity hotspot.
+This area in the province Esmeraldas is highly threatened by anthropogenic activities such as timber extraction, monocrops and mining concessions.

-We protect one of the last healthy populations of Ecuadorian brown-headed spider monkeys as well as other endangered species such as the Great Green Macaw, the Banded-Ground Cuckoo, the Harpy Eagle, the magnificent jaguar, pumas and a incredible diversity of herpetofauna.
+The reserve protects one of the last healthy populations of Ecuadorian brown-headed spider monkeys as well as other endangered species such as the Great Green Macaw, the Banded-Ground Cuckoo, the Harpy Eagle, the magnificent jaguar, pumas and an incredible diversity of herpetofauna.

 The reserve collaborates with farmer families who offer their houses to host visitors, offering a unique experience in rural Ecuador.